modsim/ChromaHD-genmesh/README.md

 - [x] Better preScalingFactor implementation
 - [x] Implement auto cylinder boundaries
 - [x] Cleaner outputs/logging.
+- [x] Improve default.in: folds should allow quick selection of kugelpackung
+- [-] Export geometry before mesh start: [ Possible ].
+- [x] Time spent on booleans
+- [ ] Save options (so that it can be reloaded and used with exported geometry?)
 - [ ] Improved error handling.
 - [ ] Switch off outputs of mesh fragments
 - [ ] Bridges at the cylinder-bead interface